Audio Basis - articles about audio

 What is DSD decoding?

 When the 1-bit record is played back, a low-frequency filter into a sigma-delta demodulator (a.k.a.
-DSD demodulator, DSD decoder) cut the noise.
+DSD demodulator, DSD decoder) cut all excessive sound information.

 DSD decoder (demodulator)